Dual-Graph Alignment for Indirect Prompt Injection Defense (AuthGraph)¶

 | DRIFT | 0.03 | 0.52 |

-On the AgentDyn dynamic-task benchmark, AuthGraph holds 0.02 ASR / 0.37 UR while CaMeL collapses to 0.00 UR — the strict control/data separation cannot accommodate runtime tool extension (Wang et al., 2026).
-The overhead is 4.61 s added latency (1.87× baseline) and 47.4 K tokens per task (4.23× baseline 11.2 K) — cheaper than CaMeL's 9.21× but well above Progent's 1.61×.
+On AgentDyn (dynamic tasks), AuthGraph holds 0.02 ASR / 0.37 UR while CaMeL collapses to 0.00 UR — strict control/data separation cannot accommodate runtime tool extension (Wang et al., 2026).
+Overhead: 4.61 s latency (1.87×) and 47.4 K tokens/task (4.23× the 11.2 K baseline) — cheaper than CaMeL's 9.21×, above Progent's 1.61×.

 - Same-observation pollution.
 When the attacker controls the authoritative source — a compromised flight-search backend, a poisoned RAG corpus, or a poisoned knowledge graph — the

 - Liberal replan whitelists.
-When the user intent permits dynamic behaviour,

 Example¶